kiwisincebirth/TRS-80-MODEL-1-K/README.md

 - Remains faithful to the use of traditional thru-hole parts, and discrete logic IC's

 ### What this isn't:
-- Is not compatible with 32Kb external RAM expansion, external RAM will need to be disabled
+- Is not compatible with 32Kb external RAM expansion, external RAM will need to be disabled.
-- Is not compatible with Model 1 unregulated power supply, requires regulated 5V power
+- Is not compatible with Model 1 power supply.
+It requires a fully regulated 5V DC power supply.
 - Is not a faithful recreation of the original Model 1, other projects exist for this.

 ### Features at a Glance